Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 - Mexican Fiesta – enchiladas, tortilla soup, taco bar, taco salad

 - Around the World Food – parents can make any ethnic food.
 It’s best to have them attach a recipe so that staff knows what’s in the food and also if they’d like to make the recipe later!

 - Hop on Pop Popcorn Bar (around Dr. Seuss’ birthday) – made 3-4 different types of popcorn

 - BBQ Feast – can either have volunteers come and cook right before the teacher’s lunch or cater in from a barbeque place.

 - Soups and Salads – all different kinds of both!
 Soups can be kept warm in crockpots.

 - Comfort Foods – lots of casseroles, pies, warm drinks in crockpots

 - Pancake Breakfast – different parents can make batches of pancakes and wrap them in foil to bring in.
 Sausage and bacon can be kept in crockpots.
 Fruit, juice, donuts, etc.

 - Desserts and Treats – homemade or store bought.
 Can also add some healthy treats and fruit in there!

 - Bring a massage therapist in and have teachers sign up for 15-20 minute massages.
 We had one that donated his time.

 - Teacher Gifts – one year I was able to get enough items donated to give one to every teacher.
 We pulled names out of a hat and a few winners were announced over the intercom every day of the week and the kids loved it.
 I got a lot of autographed books from authors donated.
 I went on websites of authors I knew and emailed them and it was amazing how many sent books for teachers.
-I also got some local restaurant gift cards, museum tickets, jewelry, and coffee.
+I also got some local restaurant gift cards, museum tickets, jewelry, and coffee all donated!!